vossavant/css-styleguide/README.md

   <a href="#table-of-contents">⬆ Back to Top</a>

 ## <a name="boxes"></a>Boxes
 - **<a href="#4.1">4.1 Introduction</a><a name="user-content-4.1"></a>** "Boxes" is the creative term given to a stylized box of content.
-They are primarily used to jazz up an otherwise boring part of the page, and serve well to delineate repeating content, like blog posts.
+They are primarily used to jazz up an otherwise boring part of the page, and serve to better delineate repeating content like blog posts.

-  The markup of the box is important; be sure to follow it closely to reproduce the look in the demos (in other words, it's not as simple as adding `class="box"` to an empty `div`).

   <a href="http://gospotcheck.com/link-to-demo"><img height="17" src="http://www.gospotcheck.com/images/github-demo-button.png" title="See it in action"></a>